 Camel Safari in Jaisalmer: The Ultimate Checklist

 - Research the companies and dunes.
-Know which dunes interest you, and which like overrun.
+Know which dunes interest you, and which are overrun with people.
 Khurri are meant to be less full, and we did only see one other group while out.
 I would highly recommend it.
 I’m told the Sam Sand dunes were more crowded, but don’t know from experience.

-- Before agreeing, make sure you know what is included.
+- If you arrange a tour while there, before agreeing, make sure you know what is included.
 How many hours will you walk into the desert before stopping?
 Is dinner included?
 We went 2.5 hours.
 You don’t need to go further.
 Your bum will hurt.
 The scenery won’t change.
 Will you each get your own camel?
 Sharing would be boring, so make sure you have your own adorable clumsy animal to ride.

 - Don’t drink a bhang lassi before you ride a camel or you may come down with “Pakistani Paranoia” a medical term that doesn’t exist, but should when your guide has “that’s Pakistan” and the U.S. State Department has just sent an e-mail saying citizens should stay clear for recent threats… Lots of tourists drink bhang before so they can have “a magic carpet ride”, just make sure they don’t make it too strong and ruin your safari.